RepoDynamics/PyPackIT/docs/website/source/manual/usage/website/custom-404.md

 Both GitHub Pages and ReadTheDocs allow you to customize your website's 404 error page, i.e., the page that is displayed when a user tries to access a page that does not exist.
-This is already implemented in the documentation website provided to you through the {{ pp_meta.name }} template repository.
+This is already implemented in the documentation website provided to you by the {{ pp_meta.name }} template repository.

 ## Customization
-To change the customized 404 error page provided to you, simply edit the `404.md` file in the `source` subdirectory of your website directory (default: `./docs/website/source/404.md`).
+To change the customized 404 error page of your website, simply edit the `404.md` file in the `source` subdirectory of your website directory (default: `./docs/website/source/404.md`).